BeepFixer/NanoProm/README.md

 After two days of trying to breathe life into my CH340-based USB-C Nano clone (MEGA328PB), which stubbornly refused to cooperate, I purchased a Micro variant (MEGA32U4) and - bam - that worked perfectly using Ryzee119’s ArduinoProm.

-That could have been the end of it, since I just needed something to replace my last dying Windows 98 laptop with a serial port - but stubbornness is my middle name.
+That could have been the end of it, since I just needed something to replace my last dying Windows 98 laptop with a serial port - but with so much time lost and stubbornness being my middle name..
 I figured, why not make a fun project to see if a bit of AI magic could help me learn C++ and Python enough to understand what’s going on?
 Maybe then I could even tinker the Nano to work after all.

 The result - after plenty of crying and cursing - is **NanoProm v0.1 beta**!